AceDataCloud/OpenAIAPI/docs/openai_chat_completion_api_integration_guide.md

 Other languages can be rewritten accordingly; the principle is the same.

-## Multi-turn Dialogue
+## Multi-turn Conversation

-If you want to integrate multi-turn dialogue functionality, you need to upload multiple prompts in the `messages` field.
+If you want to integrate multi-turn conversation functionality, you need to upload multiple prompts in the `messages` field.
 The specific examples of multiple prompts are shown in the image below:

 <p><img src="https://cdn.acedata.cloud/oz4mar.png" width="400" class="m-auto"></p>